Diffusion Means in Geometric Spaces: Diffusion means

 \begin{remark} For spaces where a closed form has not been obtained, we can turn to various estimates.
-We include some of the most well known below. \begin{enumerate} \item For complete Riemannian manifolds of dimension $m$, we have the asymptotic expansion \cite[Theorem 5.1.1]{hsu_stochastic_2002}
+We include some of the most important below. \begin{enumerate} \item For complete Riemannian manifolds of dimension $m$, we have the asymptotic expansion \citet[Theorem 5.1.1]{hsu_stochastic_2002}

 on compact subset with $x\notin \mathcal{C}(y)$.
-Here $H_n$ are smooth functions satisfying a recursion formula \cite{chavel_eigenvalues_1984} with $H_0(x,y) = \sqrt{J(\exp_x)(\exp^{-1}_x(y))}$ and $J$ denoting the Jacobian. \item Assuming also non-negative Ricci curvature, the heat kernel is bounded \cite[Corollary 3.1]{li_parabolic_1986}
+Here $H_n$ are smooth functions satisfying a recursion formula \citet{chavel_eigenvalues_1984} with $H_0(x,y) = \sqrt{J(\exp_x)(\exp^{-1}_x(y))}$ and $J$ denoting the Jacobian. \item Assuming also non-negative Ricci curvature, the heat kernel is bounded \citet[Corollary 3.1]{li_parabolic_1986}